taylorjg/FractalsScreenSaver/README.md

 I have implemented similar code to draw fractals a couple of times previously.

-The first time, I wrote the code in C#, used WPF for drawing and used OpenCL for GPGPU processing to calculate the pixels values - see [this repo](https://github.com/taylorjg/FractalsWpf).
+The first time, I wrote the code in C#, used WPF for drawing and used OpenCL for GPGPU processing to calculate the pixel values - see [this repo](https://github.com/taylorjg/FractalsWpf).

 The second time, I used JavaScript and WebGL - loosely based on [this example](https://github.com/gpjt/webgl-lessons/blob/master/example01/index.html).
 Even though it all worked fine, I didn't fully understand the WebGL implementation.
 It is only after implementing this code again in Swift/Metal that I finally understand how the code works!
 Also, I have spent quite a lot of time over the past few months reading books on THREE.js, WebGL, OpenGL and Metal.

-The missing piece in my understanding was the rasterization of primitives and the interpolation of vertex shader outputs.
-We pass a fixed quad to the vertex shader - 6 vertices forming 2 triangles that fill the viewport.
-So the vertex shader is only invoked 6 times - once per vertex.
+The missing piece in my understanding was the rasterization of primitives and the interpolation of vertex shader outputs (more details can be found [here](https://en.wikibooks.org/wiki/GLSL_Programming/Rasterization)).
+We draw a fixed quad - 4 vertices describing 2 triangles that fill the viewport.
+So the vertex shader is only invoked 4 times - once per vertex.
 But the fragment shader is invoked for each pixel e.g. 2880 x 1800 = 5184000 times!
-More details can be found [here](https://en.wikibooks.org/wiki/GLSL_Programming/Rasterization).
+Each vertex has an associated `(x, y)` position within the fractal region currently being rendered.
+The vertex shader simply forwards (outputs) this value unchanged.
+These region position values are then interpolated for each invocation of the fragment shader.

 # TODO